CrampedHail/JavaLibrary/README.md

 # JavaLibrary

-To run this project you should simply open it in IntelliJIDEA and run main method in Main class.
+To run this project you should simply open it in IntelliJIDEA and run main method in Main class inside src folder.